alexfernandez/alexfernandez.github.io/2017/origins-language.md

 * two numerals that double as pronouns: 'one' (or 'me') and 'two' (or 'you'),
 * and six adverbs: 'down', 'up', 'here', 'near', 'out' and 'far'.

-Note that there are no words with meaning: nouns, verbs or adjectives.
+Note that there are no content words: nouns, verbs or adjectives.

+### Samples

 A few sentences in Singlecon follow.
 They show the value of combining words for a group of foragers or hunters.